On the big quantum cohomology of coadjoint varieties: Introduction

 \begin{proposition}[{\cite[Proposition 7.2]{ChPe}}] The small quantum cohomology of $\Fl(1,n,n+1)$ is the quotient of

 modulo the relations

 If $q_1 + (-1)^n q_2 \neq 0$, then the algebra is semisimple.
-Otherwise the algebra has a unique non-reduced factor of the form $\bC[\varepsilon]/(\varepsilon^n)$. \end{proposition}
+Otherwise the algebra has a unique non-reduced factor of the form $\bQ[\varepsilon]/(\varepsilon^n)$. \end{proposition}

 \begin{proof} The above presentation follows from the quantum Chevalley formula \cite{FuWo}.
-The only claim not explicitly contained in \cite[Proposition 7.2]{ChPe} is the type of the non-reduced point for $q_1 + (-1)^n q_2 = 0$.
+The only claim not explicitly contained in \cite[Proposition 7.2]{ChPe} is the type of the non-reduced point for the values of the parameters $q_1, q_2$ satisfying $q_1 + (-1)^n q_2 = 0$.
 This follows easily by setting $q_1 + (-1)^n q_2 = 0$ in \eqref{eq:coadjoint-type-A-relations}, then eliminating $h_2$ to get the relation

 Since under our assumptions we have $q_1 \neq 0$, the claim follows. \end{proof}